1,000+ Opportunities

 Reach out to DVIRC or take the digital assessment to explore how SMART-PA can help your business grow.
 Are you a manufacturer with fewer than 500 employees?
 Take the first step with a quick assessment and discover how these tools and services can transform your business.

-Based on current listing details, eligibility includes: Small and mid-sized manufacturers (SMMs) across Pennsylvania.
+According to the current listing, eligibility includes: Small and mid-sized manufacturers (SMMs) across Pennsylvania.
 The program provides free workshops, training, and technology adoption support.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.